myseq/myseq.github.io/content/posts/gemini_cli/index.md

 {{< lead >}}
 *I like* ***Gemini CLI*** *AI agent because:*
   - *it is open-source and has* ***cli interface***
-  - *it supports 60 request/min and 1K request/day*
+  - *it built-in with Google search and webfetch*
   - *it shares technology with Gemini Code Assist*
-  - *it built-in with Google search and webfetch*

 {{< /lead >}}